harisont/harisont.github.io/lists/facs.md

 Double check that `some string` does not contain any typos and, if it is indeed correctly spelt, check the function you are passing it to.
 If it all boils down to an RGL function, try to replace it with another library function or implement one of your own.
 Or maybe fix it and open a pull request!

-### Using GF from Python
-> I am getting started with lab 2 and I can't install/run the Python `pgf` library and/or the C runtime.

-For the moment, don't: follow [Aarne's alternative instructions for testing](https://github.com/GrammaticalFramework/comp-syntax-gu-mlt/blob/034f3a4771efd47cea9c53bcff1b493b577cce04/lab2/README.md?plain=1#L26-L30).

 ## UD